DENNIS-CODES/DENNIS-CODES/README.md

 ### 🤝 Let's join forces
 ```
 If the idea of collaborating on a project or simply discussing the latest breakthroughs
-in web3 piques your interest, don't hesitate to connect with me on [LinkedIn]() or shoot
+in web3 piques your interest, don't hesitate to connect with me on ✨
-me an email at dennis@ngeni.io.
-Together, we'll conjure something truly spectacular! ✨
 ```